Graham’s Window Wall Solution

 Window Wall – Quality

 Quality is greatly improved with window wall systems as compared to site-built curtain walls because all frames are fabricated, assembled and glazed in the controlled environment of the manufacturing facilities.
-This enables in-house quality control standards that can assure that the final product meets expected performance requirements.
+In-house quality control standards assure that the final product meets expected performance requirements.

 Window Wall – Risk